-This page is the blog of my life during the period of April - October 2019, and my attempt to record my creative practice developing during my artist residencies and other creative projects here in India.
-The first project, a residency at AZIMVTH ashram in Haridwar, Uttarakhand, is detailed below.
+This page is the blog of my life during the period of April - October 2019, and my attempt to record my creative practice developing during my artist residencies and other creative projects here in India and Nepal.
+This blog, and a collection of photographs and drawings from the six months, will be turned into a short, limited edition book upon return to New Zealand, under the same name “eternal sunshine, sacred mountains”, to help fundraise for an art show in Japan, a residency in Russia, and another residency in Vietnam, all taking place in 2020.

 Details of the AZIMVTH Ashram residency can also be found here